Yan'an Soviet: History

 After the Long March, the CCP lost 90% of its members.
 Mao Zedong was originally intent on heading to the USSR border, but changed his mind after hearing about a large soviet in Northern Shaanxi.
 Mao's army arrived in northern Shaanxi in 1935.
 When they arrived, they found a soviet wracked by sufan (purge) campaigns initiated by the local Politburo Central Committee under Liu Zhidan.
 The central leadership of the CCP ordered the purges stopped.
 Originally the KMT had control of practically all of the major cities, while the CCP only held a few counties in the countryside.
 Multiple attempts were made to move to richer lands, or to head to the USSR border to get support from the Soviets, but all were stymied.

+In Yan'an, the CCP recruited peasants to the Communists cause.
+They were joined by patriotic young intellectuals from the eastern cities of China.
 The CCP took advantage of the increasing nationalism and the KMT's weak response to Japanese aggression to recruit allies.
-While Mao wanted a "united front against Chiang Kai-shek and Japanese aggression", the Comintern faction in the CCP, headed by Wang Ming, successfully pushed for an alliance with the KMT, against Mao's wishes.
-In December 1936, the Xi'an Incident occurred, where Chiang was kidnapped by his own soldiers and forced to agree to a United Front with the CCP.
+While Mao wanted a "united front against Chiang Kai-shek and Japanese aggression", the Communist International (Comintern) faction in the CCP, headed by Wang Ming, successfully pushed for an alliance with the KMT, against Mao's wishes.
+In December 1936, the Xi'an Incident occurred, where Chiang was kidnapped by his own soldiers and forced to agree to a Second United Front with the CCP.
 The CCP took advantage of the chaos to expand the base in Shaanxi and take Yan'an.
 In January 1937, the CCP headquarters were established in Yan'an.
 Early 1937 was a period of relative peace, where in many areas of Shaanxi the CCP shared administration with the KMT, however there were frequent disputes over taxation rights.